How to Send Cheers

 1. Via the web app

-Log in to TINYpulse whenever you would like to send Cheers.
+Log in to Limeade Listening whenever you would like to send Cheers.
 Send one from the main Engage page with the Send Cheers for Peers section.
-(If your organization has TINYgiftcards enabled, and you would like to send a TINYgiftcard, you have to send it on this page.)
+(If your organization has Limeade Listening giftcards enabled, and you would like to send a Limeade Listening giftcard, you have to send it on this page.)

 You can also send a Cheers